-The methodology is same as a temperature mapping study.
-However in this case humidity also will be recorded for the same duration and will be analyzed.
-If there are dehumidifiers already installed, the settings of the same also will be recorded to compare against the actual results.
-Nowadays for many of the storage areas, humidity also is important and hence need to be included in the study.
+If you have already installed dehumidifiers to control humidity, the vendor has to note settings of the same to compare against the actual results.
+Nowadays for many of the storage areas, humidity also is important and hence we recommend Temperature & Humidity distribution for such areas.